The Truth about Tiger Kingdom

-It is true that most captive tigers suffer from being overweigh however, it is not limited to tigers only, but all captive animals.
+It is true that most captive tigers suffer from being overweight.
+However, it is not limited to only tigers, but all captive animals.
 The issue lies in trying to replicate the natural diet and surroundings which is more difficult for some species than others.

 Visitors themselves and the expectations they bring with them on how a 'real tiger' is supposed to look is a real problem.
 Complaints about a tiger looking malnourished when it is the ideal weight are a regular occurrence as well as adoration for the chubbier and more huggable tigers.

 Like most animal parks Tiger Kingdom has a certain amount of land that they are allowed to use.
-Currently they are at maximum capcity, most of the space is used for tiger enclosures, not for superficial purposes.
-However, it is still not enough.
-They are looking into opening another park which would host the older tigers that guests cannot visit or touch.
+Currently they are at maximum capacity, which is why they are currently working on opening a new park.

 In the meantime, the trainers do their best to keep the animals stimulated.
 You might have seen pictures where a member of staff is holding up a long stick with a big leaf dangling at the end of it.
 Some have said that this is abuse.
 But, in reality, this is actually a giant version of a house cat’s toy.
 It lets the tigers chase after it, as in if they were chasing a prey.